1

 The history of the estate

-The family history of the Vieux Télégraphe estate began in 1891 when Henri Brunier founded the property in the village of Bédarrides, southeast of what is now the Châteauneuf-du-Pape AOC wine area.
+The family history of Domaine du Vieux Télégraphe began in 1891 when Henri Brunier founded the estate in the village of Bédarrides, southeast of what is today the Châteauneuf-du-Pape AOC wine-growing area.
 He gave his son Hippolyte parcels of land on the Crau, on which the latter planted his first vines on this plateau.

-Claude Chappe, the inventor of the first optical telegraph, having installed one of his relay towers there, Hippolyte's son had the idea of naming the estate "Vieux Télégraphe".
-He also extended the cultivable area to 17 hectares of vines.
+Claude Chappe, inventor of the first optical telegraph, installed one of his relay towers here, and Hippolyte's son came up with the idea of naming the estate "Vieux Télégraphe".
+He also extended the cultivated area to 17 hectares of vines.

-In the aftermath of the Second World War, it was Henri Brunier, the second of the name and the fourth generation, who would expand the vineyard to 55 hectares, while making it a classic of the Châteauneuf-du-Pape appellation and positioning its wines on the most prestigious markets in the world.
+In the aftermath of the Second World War, Henri Brunier, second of the name and fourth generation, expanded the vineyard to 55 hectares, making it a classic of the Châteauneuf-du-Pape appellation and positioning its wines on the world's most prestigious markets.

-Taken over by his two sons Frédéric and Daniel in the 1980s, the estate now operates more than 100 hectares of vines in AOC Châteauneuf-du-Pape and 20 hectares in IGP Vaucluse and AOC Ventoux.
-To this estate can be added the 25 hectares of AOC Gigondas vines of Domaine Les Pallières, taken over in 1998 with Kermit Lynch, as well as Domaine Massaya in Lebanon, consisting of 50 hectares of vines in the northeastern Beqaa plain.
+Taken over by his two sons Frédéric and Daniel in the 1980s, the estate now cultivates over 100 hectares of vines in AOC Châteauneuf-du-Pape and 20 hectares in IGP Vaucluse and AOC Ventoux.
+To this estate can be added the 25 hectares of AOC Gigondas vines of Domaine Les Pallières, taken over in 1998 with Kermit Lynch, as well as the Massaya estate in Lebanon, comprising 50 hectares of vines in the northeastern Beqaa plain.

-Nicolas, son of Frederic, and Edouard, son of Daniel, joined the estate in 2015 and 2016.
+Nicolas, son of Frédéric, and Edouard, son of Daniel, join the estate in 2015 and 2016.

 The terroir

-The vineyard has been farmed for five generations by the Brunier family.
-The 150 hectares of vines, with an average age of 60 years, are spread over a terroir of rolled pebbles constituting the Crau plateau.
+The vineyard has been run by the Brunier family for five generations.
+The 150 hectares of vines, with an average age of 60 years, are spread over a terroir of rolled pebbles making up the Crau plateau.

-On this immense domain, everywhere reign the same convictions advocating a reasoned, organic and sustainable agriculture.
-According to each parcel, the practices are adapted in order to respect the soil and to produce the best possible fruits.
-It's all about balance and care.
+On this immense estate, the same convictions reign everywhere, advocating reasoned, organic and sustainable agriculture.
+Depending on the plot, practices are adapted to best respect the terroir and produce the best possible fruit.
+It's all a question of balance and care.

-The application of the principles of organic agriculture aims on the one hand to obtain wines containing no residues, and on the other hand to emit a minimal external pollution.
+The application of organic farming principles aims on the one hand to obtain wines containing no residues, and on the other hand to emit minimal external pollution.

 The wines

-The Old Telegraph Red exudes a deep red color and a nose of red and black fruits, with hints of spice.
-The palate is also fruity, coupled with a beautiful elegance and silky tannins.
-With maturation, animal notes stand out.
+The Vieux Télégraphe rouge boasts a deep red color and a nose of red and black fruits, with hints of spice.
+The palate is similarly fruity, coupled with beautiful elegance and silky tannins.
+As it matures, animal notes emerge.

-The Old Telegraph White offers a pale yellow color.
-Its nose mixes floral and spicy aromas (anise, fennel).
-On the palate, this wine is round and aromatic, while maintaining a nice freshness.
+The Vieux Télégraphe blanc offers a pale yellow color.
+Its nose blends floral aromas and spices (anise, fennel).
+On the palate, this wine is round and aromatic, while retaining a lovely freshness.

 on Twil application